krivard/codalab-worksheets-wiki/Dev_How-to-Contribute.md

 - Current MSDN subscription number (if any)
 - Rationale: A short statement describing how an MSDN subscription will benefit your project, or if you are a current MSDN subscriber, describe how your MSDN subscription has helped your project.

 Upon approval, you'll receive a complimentary MSDN subscription including a copy of Visual Studio and a Microsoft Azure account which you can use to develop and test your code.
+Note that there may be a delay, as requests are evaluated once a month.

 Now you are ready to make your first pull request!